 Some physical therapists may also use a specialized tool for muscle scraping in a version of the technique known as instrument-assisted soft tissue mobilization (IASTM).
 This tool allows them to apply more pressure to your tissues.

-Muscle scraping may be used to help treat any number of soft tissue injuries, including ankle sprains or other ligament sprains, pulled muscles, plantar fasciitis, iliotibial band syndrome, Achilles tendinitis, and back spasms or other soft tissue injuries in the back.
+Muscle scraping may be used to help treat any number of soft tissue overuse injuries, including knee pain or other shin splints, pulled muscles, plantar fasciitis, iliotibial band syndrome, Achilles tendinitis, and back spasms, or other soft tissue injuries in the back.

 Gua sha also uses a scraper tool to gently mobilize tissue, which is said to move chi (energy) around the body while also breaking up connective tissue and adhesions.